ByMaxAnjos/CO2-traffic-emissions/README.md

 -   **spatRes**:: the spatial resolution of the cityMap.
 The default is 100 meters.

 -   **inuit**: the unit of cityMap for CO2 emissions, which can be "micro" (CO2 emissions [micro mole per meter, square per second]), "grams" (CO2 emissions [grams per meter]), or "gramsCarbon" (Carbon emissions [grams per meter]).
-Note that cityCount includes all units.
+Note that cityStreet and cityCount includes all units.

 -   **ista**: the statistic to apply when aggregating the data, which can be "mean", "max", "min", "median", "frequency", "sd", or "percentile".
 The default is the sum.